 Best Treatment of HIV AIDS – Longest HIV Survivor without Treatment

-Treatment of AIDs – Medical interventions and therapies are used to manage and control HIV (Human Immunodeficiency Virus) infection and its progression to AIDS (Acquired Immunodeficiency Syndrome, in HIV AIDS treatment.
+Best Treatment of HIV AIDSTreatment of AIDs – Medical interventions and therapies are used to manage and control HIV (Human Immunodeficiency Virus) infection and its progression to AIDS (Acquired Immunodeficiency Syndrome, in HIV AIDS treatment.

 HIV, a virus that specifically targets CD4 cells (T cells) crucial for the body’s ability to fight off infections, attacks the immune system.
 If left untreated, HIV can lead to a weakened immune system, making individuals more susceptible to opportunistic infections and certain cancers, defining the condition as AIDS.